 The I3C Function Driver in the Host system ensures that the I3C Function/Interface in the USB Device is initialized and available for use by Host application/s.
 The Host application or other Host software logic then determines when to enable the I3C Bus, and performs subsequent operations with USB Device (i.e., through the I3C Function Driver).
-Typical initialization and configuration flows are described below.
+Typical initialization and configuration flows when Bus Initialization field in the I3C Capability structure (refer Table 3-34) is set to 1b are described in Section 4.1.1.2.Typical initialization and configuration field in the I3C Capability structure (refer Table 3-34) is set to 0b are described below.

 - 1. When the Device Role field in I3C Capability structure is set to 0x1 and the Data Type field is set to 0x1, this indicates that the I3C Controller has the knowledge of Target devices on the I3C Bus (refer Figure 4-2): - a.
-The Host sends INITIALIZE_I3C_BUS request with Address Assignment Mode set to 0h (refer Section 3.3.2.8). - b.
+The Host sends INITIALIZE\I3C\BUS request with Address Assignment Mode set to 0h (refer Section 3.3.2.8). - b.
 The I3C Controller performs I3C Target device discovery based on the Address Assignment Mode and assigns dynamic addresses to the I3C Target devices (refer [MIPII3C] Section 5.1.4 for additional details). - c.
-The I3C Function generates and stores the Target Device Table (refer Table 3-28).
+The I3C Function generates and stores the Target Device Table (refer Table 3-35).